jszeman/chsm/doc/ch3_ir_reference/ir_ref.md

 ## data.notes

 In Cgen, you can attach notes to almost any string by clicking on the text in the drawing and entering content into the `Text` field.
 These notes are stored in this dictionary.
+The default Cgen C templates use these notes to generate comments for the associated functions and signals.

 ## data.template_params